Calvineng72/Authority-Measure/README.md

 * Splitting Contracts into articles (we developed a customized solution for converting PDFs to text and splitting labor union contracts which is domain specific and does not translate well to other contracts)
 * Parallelized parsing (the computational bottleneck for large collections is spaCy dependency parsing.
 We computed this in parallel using linux command line tools and 96 machines)
-* Aggregating authority scores (we aggregated on contract level, but this depends obviously on the specific use case)
+* Aggregating authority scores (we aggregated on contract level, but this depends on the specific use case)
-* Our analysis which is also heavily customized for Canadian Union Contracts and does not necessarily translate well to other domain
+* Our analysis which is also heavily customized for Canadian Union Contracts and does not necessarily translate well to other domain (e.g. clustering on article headers and training LDA)

 ## Installation